 What is a CMS?

-CMS stands for Content Management System.
-It is a software that is used to create and modify content on a website.
+CMS stands for Content Management System and is a software that is used to create and modify content on a website.
 Typically, a CMS serves more than one user in a joint collaborative environment, where every user can have access to all or some of the essential functions to create, read, update and delete (CRUD) content.

-A CMS will often work as a web content management system (also called WCM or WCMS), which means that it is designed to manage content on websites.
-This means that you can control all your web based content from this system.
+A CMS will in most cases work as a web content management system (also called WCM or WCMS), which means it is designed to manage content on websites.
+This means you can control all your web based content from this system.
 That includes text, graphics, video and audio, which you control through your CMS and publish to your website.

 - Content Management Application (CMA)